A flag is a simple named register that stores a state:

 Any developer looking at the flag logic above will see several optimisations that can be made - this is key reason for separating out the flag logic in to a wiki page so it's easier to modify...

-We generally recommend creating a wiki page to store the flag logic for the following reasons:
+We recommend using the flaglogic panel in ThemeBuilder Skin Editor to store the flag logic for the following reasons:

 When a flag is set, a class will be added to the HTML <body> tag.
 Let's take the 'in-the-forum' flag we described earlier as an example: